 Southwest Texas Veterinary Medical Center Doctors

 Dr. Colvin moved to Uvalde in 2002 to join the Southwest Texas Veterinary Medical Center, SWTVMC, partnership.
 She served on the executive board for Texas Veterinary Medical Association (TVMA) from 2006-2015 and as TVMA President in 2014.
-She is a member of the American Veterinary Medical Association, American Association of Equine Practitioners and Texas Equine Veterinary Association.
+She is a member of the American Veterinary Medical Association, American Association of Equine Practitioners and Texas Equine Veterinary Association (TEVA).
 She currently volunteers as the Horse Show Superintendent for the Uvalde County Junior Livestock Show.
 Dr. Colvin recently completed her Fear Free Certification and enjoys promoting considerate approaches and gentle control techniques for both small and large animals to provide less stressful care for her patients..